Step-By-Step Guide to the Cades Cove Loop Road

 The Cades Cove Loop Road is a one-way, paved road that follows an old logging railroad track.
 When the early settlers inhabited the area, it was an unpaved two-way road.

 The orientation shelter located to the left of the entrance is where you can find a friendly team of park rangers and staff who will be more than happy to answer any and all questions you and your family may have before embarking on your journey along the route.
+Keep reading to see out step-by-step guide!

 The first historical structure guests see along the Cades Cove Loops Road is the John Oliver Cabin.
 Named after one of the first pioneers to move into The Cove, this structure is held together mostly by gravity as the notched corners need no nails or pegs to keep it secured.

-What is impressive about the John Oliver cabin is that it remained in the Oliver family for over 100 years before eventually being taken over by the National Park Service.
+What is impressive about the John Oliver Cabin is that it remained in the Oliver family for over 100 years before eventually being taken over by the National Park Service.

 The second building that guests will find when exploring the Cades Cove Loop Road is the Primitive Baptist Church.
 One of the latest historic buildings in Cades Cove to be added to the National Register of Historic Places, this church was actually the second church to be built in the Cove.